ahtn/keyplus/layouts/README.md

 in your layout.
 The `matrix_map` field lets you describe how the keys in the matrix map to the corresponding layout in the `layouts` section.

-As an example suppose you make a keyboard with 6 keys, and in your layout section you have:
+As an example suppose you make a keyboard with 6 keys, and in your layout section (described below) you have:

 ```yaml